Causality is rare: some topological properties of causal quantum channels

 \section{Conclusions}

 We have studied the topology of causal channels in QFT and QM.
 Starting with a number of structural results relating to the Banach space structure of completely bounded maps, we further specialised to UCP and causal UCP channels.
-The closure of the $\sigma$-weakly continuous completely bounded maps in both $\sigma(\sigma\text{-CB}_*, \sigma\text{-CB})$ and CB-norm topologies was used to prove that causal normal channels are nowhere dense in the set of all normal channels.
-Finally, we showed that the set of causal unitaries is meagre in the set of all unitaries, matching the intuition gleaned from section \ref{sec:motivation}.
+The closure of the $\sigma$-weakly continuous completely bounded maps in CB-norm topologies was used to prove that causal normal channels are nowhere dense in the set of all normal channels.
 This sharpens Sorkin's impossible operations: the set of local channels that are causal is \textit{nowhere dense}.

 As we have mentioned, we have allowed ourselves two simplifications: normal channels, and von Neumann local algebras.
 While it may be possible that normality can be relaxed, there are results that suggest that something else must take its place, as without normality, commutation of spacelike separated local channels is not guaranteed \cite{simmons_brukner}.
 Likewise, $C^*$-algebras are a standard generalisation of von Neumann QFTs, however they lack many of the nice topological properties we have exploited.
 We will leave the possibility of relaxing these assumptions to future work.